 The Season for Planting Fall Food Plots has Arrived…

-With such a late arrival of summer this year and lingering spring rains, local farmers and food plant planters alike really struggled to get crops planted.
-So it is really hard to imagine that the time to plant fall food plots is already here.
-Never the less, here we are.
+It’s really hard to imagine that the time to plant fall food plots is already here.
+Nevertheless, here we are.
 I spent the majority of last weekend working with friends to get food plots in the ground and I know several other hunting buddies that worked hard all week getting their plots planted.

 Fall food plots are a great addition to any property and will greatly increase your odds of catching a glimpse of a trophy whitetail.
 If you have not yet begun planning your fall plantings here is your reminder.
 The window for planting a successful fall plot will be closing fairly soon so time to put some ideas into action.
 With the majority of our plots in the ground I will be spending the remainder of my summer watching the weather and hoping for rain.